 Looking for Maine's best fall foliage home base?
-The western Maine town of Bethel is perfectly situated for leaf peeping getaways.
+The western Maine town of Bethel is perfectly situated for leaf peeping getaways as the fall colors change.
 Here's why:

 Location and When to Go to Bethel, Maine

 The historic town of Bethel, Maine, founded in 1774, is located in western Maine at the intersection of Routes 26 and 2.
 It is about a 3-1/2-hour drive from Boston, 7 hours from New York City and 5 hours from Albany, New York, or Hartford, Connecticut.
 The closest airport is the Portland International Jetport (PWM) in Portland, Maine.
 Fall colors can usually be observed starting in late September, with peak likely to occur the first week of October.

 Bethel is best known as a ski town, but the same peaks that appeal to skiers when covered in wintry white are even more spectacular when dressed in vivid autumn hues.
 Leaves reflect in shining mountain lakes, adding to this region's fall beauty.
 Its proximity to the New Hampshire border makes Bethel a prime destination for those who want to see foliage in the White Mountains, too.
 A fall visit to Bethel puts leaf peepers in the heart of a region noted for scenic driving, hiking, biking, moose watching and more.

 Best Places to Stay in Bethel, Maine

 - The Bethel Inn Resort has been a fixture on the village common since 1913; it's your choice for fine lodging and resort activities including golf, tennis and swimming (the outdoor pool is heated year-round).

 - The cozy, pet-friendly Sudbury Inn is centrally located and offers seven two-room suites, plus a three-bedroom apartment.
 A full country breakfast will fuel you for a day of chasing fall color photo ops.